-A major effort will be directed to the continuing development of the MUDBs, and analyses of subsets of these, using approaches already in hand, will guide us to algorithm improvement.
-Included in this is the development of ADTree cloud screening for MODIS data, and further refinement of the ADTree for VIIRS.
+A major effort will be directed to the continuing development of the MUDBs.
+Enhanced analyses of these data using approaches already in hand, will guide algorithm improvement.
+Included in this goal is the implementation of the ADTree cloud screening for MODIS data, and further refinement of the ADTree approach for VIIRS.

-The development of rigorous assessment and representation of accuracy will also be a major effort.
-Estimates of some of the contributions to the errors and uncertainties can be made from analyses of subsets of the MUDBs, and others can be taken from the literature; an example being a recently published error budget of the ISAR (Wimmer and Robinson, 2016).
+The development of rigorous assessment and representation of accuracy will also be a major goal.
+Estimates of the various contributions to the errors and uncertainties by various sources can be made from analyses of subsets of the MUDBs, and others can be taken from the literature; an example being a recently published error budget of the ISAR (Wimmer and Robinson, 2016).
 Information about MODIS and VIIRS measurement accuracy is available in papers published by the MODIS and VIIRS Characterization Support Teams at NASA and, for VIIRS by colleagues at NOAA.

 Work Plan